gitpack-ai/gitpack-ai/README.md

 # GitPack AI
-A Github AI Bot to be the first reviewer for your pull requests
+**A Github AI Bot/App that's first reviewer for your pull requests**

 ## Installation